New York City honors victims of 1993 World Trade Center bombing

-The Port Authority of New York and New Jersey is holding a memorial Mass on Monday morning at St. Peter's Church in Manhattan.
+The Port Authority of New York and New Jersey held a memorial Mass on Monday morning at St. Peter's Church in Manhattan.

 That will be followed by a ceremony at the 9/11 Memorial and Museum for victims' family members, survivors, first responders, and lower Manhattan residents and workers.